ydb-platform/ydb/ydb/docs/en/core/devops/ansible/_includes/terraform/yc.md

-To create infrastructure in Yandex Cloud using Terraform you need:
+To create infrastructure in Yandex Cloud using Terraform, you need:

 1. Prepare the cloud for work:
      * [Register](https://console.cloud.yandex.ru/) in Yandex Cloud.